-Whenever you question my rather ZEN like approach of getting things done nowadays please recall where I am coming from and that I was doing the opposite thing for many years until I realized that I was doing it wrong!
+Whenever you question my rather Zen-like approach of getting things done nowadays please recall where I am coming from and that I was doing the opposite thing for many years until I realised that I was on the wrong track!
 What you are about to read is self-centered as I am about to reveal my biggest failure.
 It took me half a decade to truly rewire my academic and engineering mind.
 That transition marked the low point of my learning curve right before I started a 5 year climb which lead me to profitability.

-Therefore I believe that this article possesses a high educational value thus I decided to share it.
-This is especially true for all those with a scientific background.
-If you are coming from that direction you have to let go of the idea that you can outsmart and beat the markets with data.
+I believe that this detailed exposition of my biggest failure possesses a high educational value, hence I decided to share it.
+This is especially true for all those of you with a scientific background.
+If you are coming from that ‘analytical’ direction you have to let go of the idea that you can outsmart and beat the market with data.
 If it would work, many scientist would have an easy time making money in the markets.
 So ask yourself, why is that not the case?

-On the other side I suppose that the free spirits among you have to to learn at least some technical skills first before they can hope to beat the markets for good.
-Just make sure to not overdo it like I did.
+On the other side I believe that the free spirits among you have to learn at least some technical skills first before they can hope to beat the markets for good.
+Just make sure to not go overboard like me.

-In the following I’d like to show you how you can easily deceive yourself when it comes to running a trading routine.
+In the following I’d like to show how easy it is to deceive yourself when it comes to running a trading routine.